-Three Aryan Brotherhood of Texas Gang Members Plead Guilty to Federal Racketeering Charges
+Three Aryan Brotherhood Of Texas Gang Members Plead Guilty To Federal Racketeering Charges

-According to court documents, Shipman, Maynard, Harris and other ABT gang members and associates agreed to commit multiple acts of murder, robbery, arson, kidnapping and narcotics trafficking on behalf of the ABT gang.
+According to court documents, Shipman, Maynard, Harris and other ABT gang members and associates, agreed to commit multiple acts of murder, robbery, arson, kidnapping and narcotics trafficking on behalf of the ABT gang.
 The defendants and numerous other ABT gang members met on a regular basis at various locations throughout Texas to report on gang-related business, collect dues, commit disciplinary assaults against fellow gang members and discuss acts of violence against rival gang members, among other things.

-By pleading guilty to racketeering charges, Shipman, Maynard and Harris admitted to being members of the ABT criminal enterprise and to committing multiple acts of violence and/or narcotics trafficking on behalf of the ABT.
+By pleading guilty to racketeering charges, Shipman, Maynard and Harris admitted to being members of the ABT criminal enterprise and committing multiple acts of violence and/or narcotics trafficking on behalf of the ABT.

 According to the superseding indictment, the ABT was established in the early 1980s within the Texas prison system.
 The gang modeled itself after and adopted many of the precepts and writings of the Aryan Brotherhood, a California-based prison gang that was formed in the California prison system during the 1960s.
 According to the superseding indictment, the ABT was primarily concerned with the protection of white inmates and white supremacy/separatism.
 Over time, the ABT expanded its criminal enterprise to include illegal activities for profit.

 Court documents allege that the ABT enforced its rules and promoted discipline among its members, prospects and associates through murder, attempted murder, conspiracy to murder, arson, assault, robbery and threats against those who violate the rules or pose a threat to the enterprise.
 Members, and oftentimes associates, were required to follow the orders of higher-ranking members, often referred to as “direct orders.”